wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devsecops.md

    Installing az adds sqlite and python

-   az --version | grep "azure-cli" azure-cli (2.0.62)
+   <pre>az --version | grep "azure-cli"</pre>
+   azure-cli (2.0.62)

    There is a separate brew amazon-ecs-cli.

    Use ctrl-shift-v (cmd-shift-v on macOS) to paste tutorial text into Azure Cloud Shell.

-   * Azure Resource Manager (ARM) https://azure.microsoft.com/en-us/documentation/articles/resource-group-overview/
+   * Azure Resource Manager (ARM) https://azure.microsoft.com/en-us/documentation/articles/resource-group-overview/">
    to deploy, update, or delete cloud resources in a single, coordinated operation.
 Resources can include virtual machines, storage accounts, virtual networks, services, or any component that you are managing.

    * IAM